-- 1.1.1 The Company shall make an inventory of the hazards relevant to this Standard in its plant that can affect consumer safety and product integrity. - 1.1.2 The hazard inventory shall be based on the range and the intended use of products that are manufactured. - 1.1.3 The Company shall be able to demonstrate that appropriate controls and preventive measures for the identified hazards, as described in this Standard, are established.
-Important preventive measures shall be indicated as "points of attention". - 1.1.4 A review of the hazard inventory should be carried out at least once per year or when any process changes.
+- 1.1.1 The Company shall have a documented hazard analysis and risks assessment for every stage in the process from procurement to delivery of the product.
+It shall include all reasonably foreseeable risks that can affect consumer safety and product integrity. - 1.1.2 The scope of the hazard analysis and risk assessment shall be based on the range and the intended use of the products that are manufactured. - 1.1.3 The Company shall be able to demonstrate that appropriate controls and preventive measures for the identified hazards and risks are established.
+Important controls and preventive measures should be managed as a "Preventive Program" (PRP). - 1.1.4 A review of hazard analysis and risk assessment shall be carried out at least once per year or when process changes, or after management reviews.

-1.2 MANAGEMENT RESPONSIBILITY
+1.2 Management responsibility

-- 1.2.1 Senior management shall define the Company's Quality and Hygiene policy ensuring that the company meets its obligation to manufacture safe product in accordance with the relevant legislation.
-This policy shall be documented, implemented, maintained and communicated to all employees. - 1.2.2 The controls and procedures, resulting from the hazard inventory, shall have Senior Management commitment, and shall be implemented through the Company's documented management systems. - 1.2.3 The company shall have a person who is responsible for maintaining the hygiene and quality system. - 1.2.4 The company shall periodically review customer complaints, claims, audit results and corrective actions. - 1.2.5 The company should implement a system for continuous improvement. - 1.2.6 The policy shall be regularly reviewed. - 1.2.7 The company shall include duties related to this standard in the job descriptions of the staff.
+- 1.2.1 Senior management shall define the Company's Quality and Hygiene policy, ensuring that the company meets its obligation to manufacture safe product in accordance with the relevant legislation.
+This policy shall be documented, implemented, maintained and communicated to all employees. - 1.2.2 The controls and procedures resulting from the hazard analysis and risk assessment shall have Senior Management commitment and shall be implemented through the Company's documented management systems. - 1.2.3 The company shall appoint a person who is responsible for maintaining the whole GMP system including the hazard analysis and risk assessment. - 1.2.4 The company shall have a management review that includes a periodical review of customer complaints, claims, audit results and corrective actions. - 1.2.5 The company shall implement a system for continuous improvement. - 1.2.6 The Quality and Hygiene policy shall be regularly reviewed by the company. - 1.2.7 The company shall include duties related to this standard in the job descriptions of the staff.

-1.3 QUALITY MANUAL
+1.3 Quality Manual

-- 1.3.1 The Company shall have a Manual that states the Company's commitment to Good Manufacturing Practice and has a scope that covers the requirements of this Standard. - 1.3.2 A Manual shall be maintained as an essential element of emonstrating compliance with this Standard. - 1.3.3 Documents shall be clearly legible, unambiguous and sufficiently detailed to enable their correct application by appropriate personnel and shall be readily accessible at all times.
+- 1.3.1 The Company shall have a Manual that states the Company's commitment to Good Manufacturing Practice and has a scope that covers at least the requirements of this Standard. - 1.3.2 A Manual shall be maintained as an essential element of demonstrating compliance with this Standard. - 1.3.3 Documents shall be clearly legible, unambiguous and sufficiently detailed to enable their correct application by appropriate personnel, and shall be readily accessible at all times.

-1.4 DOCUMENT CONTROL
+1.4 Document Control

-- 1.4.1 The company shall establish and maintain documented procedures to control all documents and data that relate to the requirements of this Standard. - 1.4.2 Records shall be maintained in order to prove that technical and hygiene procedures have been followed.
-Records shall be kept for an appropriate period. - 1.4.3 All documents in use shall be properly authorised and be the current version. - 1.4.4 All changes and amendments to documents critical to product safety or quality system procedures and covered by the Standard's requirements shall be recorded.
+- 1.4.1 The company shall establish and maintain documented procedures to control all documents and data that relate to the requirements of this Standard.
+Record keeping should be in line with shelf-life of the product.
+In the absence of reliable data, a minimum period of five1 years for documents is recommended. - 1.4.2 Records shall be maintained in order to prove that technical and hygiene procedures have been followed.
+Records shall be kept for an appropriate period of time. - 1.4.3 All documents in use shall be properly authorised and be the current version. - 1.4.4 All changes and amendments to documents critical to product safety or quality system procedures and covered by the Standard's requirements shall be recorded.

-1.5 COMPLAINT HANDLING
+1.5 Complaint Handling